Fritz-Stevenson/Data-Analysis/README.md

 # Data-Manipulation-Practice
-Practicing data manipulation and Analysis with python libraries like pandas numpy and data visualization libraries.
+Practicing data manipulation and analysis with python libraries like pandas, numpy, SQL, and data visualization libraries.